28 Wonderful Wintry Photos of Birds in Snow

-“A juvenile Cooper’s hawk had been hanging around in our backyard for a few weeks hunting, but just out of reach of my camera.
-As luck would have it; it perched outside our bedroom window when the light was just right and I was able to take this picture,” says Dave Lyman.
-Learn how to identify Cooper’s hawks and sharp-shinned hawks.
+“A juvenile Cooper’s hawk had been hanging around in our backyard for a few weeks hunting, but it was just out of reach of my camera.
+As luck would have it, it perched outside our bedroom window when the light was just right and I was able to take this picture,” says Dave Lyman.
+Learn how to identify Cooper’s hawks vs sharp-shinned hawks.

 Courtesy Betsy Brooker

 “I admire the stalwartness of the bird in snow.
 He was rewarded with the prize of the seed in its beak,” says Betsy Brooker.
 Learn how to attract and identify pine siskins.

 Courtesy Brenda Doherty

 This picture was taken on a very cold day at my home in Ontario.
 I think perhaps he was hoping for a peanut,” says Brenda Doherty.
 Check out more beautiful blue jay photos you need to see.

 “I took this photo of a white-breasted nuthatch from my kitchen window.
 He is perched in the dogwood tree waiting for his turn at the feeder.
 I don’t get nuthatches very often, so it is always a treat when one shows up!” says Diann Marksberry.

 “It was the first snowstorm of the year in Dexter, Michigan, with 11 inches of snow.
 Yet this hairy woodpecker was out pecking for some bugs on the sweetgum tree in our yard,” says Judith Dedes.